 Preserve numbers in database/table names when fingerprinting queries.
-The standar fingeprint method replaces numbers in db/tables names, making a query like 'SELECT FROM db1.table2' to be figerprinted as 'SELECT FROM db?.table?'.
-This option changes that behaviour and the fingerprint will become 'SELECT FROM db1.table2'.
+The standard fingerprint method replaces numbers in db/tables names, making a query like 'SELECT \ FROM db1.table2' to be fingerprinted as 'SELECT \ FROM db2.table?'.
+This option changes that behaviour and the fingerprint will become 'SELECT \ FROM db1.table2'.